ChimeraTK/DebianPackagingScripts/README.md

 ##DOOCS and other dependencies

-In case a library is updated which is not packages with these scripts, you can trigger all dependent libraries to be build using the `runMasterForDependencies` script.
-The input is a REGEX pattern describing the packages which have changed, and all dependent packages which can be build with the ChimeraTK debian packaging scripts are updated.
+In case a library is updated which is not packaged with these scripts, you can trigger all dependent libraries to be build using the `runMasterForDependencies` script.
+The input is a REGEX pattern describing the packages which have changed, and all dependent libraries which can be build with the ChimeraTK debian packaging scripts are updated.

+**FIXME**

+Currently there is a filter to lib.*-dev in the package name.
+Is this too restrictive (for instance for python bindings)?

 ###Example: The DOOCS libraries